 Central America, Australia, Cape Verde.

-Will they cancel tournaments do to harsh weather?
+Will they cancel tournaments due to harsh weather?

-Not usually, for the most part its up to the individual boat captains if they want to fish in inclement weather.
+Not usually.
+It’s up to the individual boat captains whether they want to fish in inclement weather.

-Are there limits to equipment a boat can use?
+Are there limits to the equipment a boat can use?

 Must use IGFTO and must conform to tournament rules.